Costs and benefits of authentication advice

-Analyzing the cost categories, we wanted some way to distinguish between costs borne by the user and costs borne by the organization.
-We believe it would be interesting to know who bears most of the costs; the user or the organization.
-In addition, what might be a small cost for an organization could be a large cost for a user.
-We therefore separated cost categories to be user and organisation specific e.g. \textit{user computing power} separate from \textit{organization computing power}.
+Analyzing the cost categories, we wanted some way to distinguish between costs borne by the user and costs borne by the organisation.
+We believe it would be interesting to know who bears most of the costs: the user or the organisation.
+In addition, what might be a small cost for an organisation could be a large cost for a user.
+We therefore separated cost categories to be user and organisation specific e.g. \textit{user computing power} separate from \textit{organisation computing power}.